Psychedelic/DAB-js/README.md

 Here, DAB takes the identity you pass, and checks in every NFT collection currently on the DAB list (ICPunks, Starverse, etc...) for the individual assets the user owns (Punk#1230).

 You need to pass:
-- An agent (an Http agent, instantiated with agent-js or Plug)
+- `agent`: An agent (an Http agent, instantiated with agent-js or Plug) <optional>
-- A Principal object (a user's Principal ID instantiated as a principal object)
+- `user`: A Principal object (a user's Principal ID instantiated as a principal object)

 ```js
 import { Principal } from '@dfinity/principal';